cid-harvard/atlas-playbooks/README.md

 - There are also port forwards for the services running inside the VM.
     * 8000: main HTTP server
     * 3307: mysql

-So for example: http://localhost:8080/ should get to the Django server in the vm.